 By Lora Fredricks

 “Your house smells weird!”
 He dramatically shook his head and crinkled his nose.

 I agreed.
 “Yea, it smells different than yours, huh?”

 I didn’t rush to open a window or light a candle.
 He was right.
 My place doesn’t smell like his.
 In fact, it’s so different, it must be “weird” to his eight-year-old nose.

 As I’ve lived and worked among various cultures, I have come to recognize…

 the unique smell of each; we all tend to cook certain types of foods, use certain cleaning products, prefer certain fragrances over others, etc. It’s obvious.
 And, it’s apparent even to the children.

 Although I think my house smells like home, to another, it’s just plain weird.

 There was a moment last summer when I sat at my counter, exhausted.
-That day, I had been in and out of the homes here, held the babies, ate the food offered, played with the kids.
-After an emotional day of ups and downs, there at the counter I buried my head in my arms.
-And, on my skin I could smell the smell of the families here in my neighborhood.
+That day, I had been in and out of the homes here, held the babies, ate the food offered, and played with the kids.
+After an emotional day of ups and downs, there at the counter, I buried my head in my arms.
+And, on my skin, I could smell the smell of the families here in my neighborhood.